ZiedYT/chats-revenge-public/README.md

         - Chat can disable your keyboard/mouse
         - Chat can invert your keyboard

-    - Chat can timeout/untimeout each other
+    - Chat can timeout/untimeout each other (Doesn't work on mods/vips)
-    - Game specific effects for:
+    - # Game specific effects for:
         - [R.E.P.O](https://thunderstore.io/c/repo/p/ZiedYT/Chats_Revenge_REPO/)
         - [Schedule I](https://thunderstore.io/c/schedule-i/p/ZiedYT/Chats_Revenge_Schedule_I/)
         - [Lethal Company](https://thunderstore.io/c/lethal-company/p/ZiedYT/ChatsRevenge/)
         - [Pokemon Firered](https://github.com/ZiedYT/chatsRevenge-firered/)
     - More to come :D
 - `By adding the Lua script you can choose if the software should automatically be launched when opening OBS`

 ## Game Mods:
 Game mods where chat can influence the game using bits.